Top White House official retweets post calling inflation, supply chain issues ‘high class problems’

 Furman did not immediately respond to an email from Fox News.
 He engaged one commenter who said unemployment generally impacts a small percent of the overall population while "inflation is noticed and felt by everyone."

-Furman said his earlier post was not political analysis, but rather his "social judgment."
+Furman said his earlier post was not political analysis but rather his "social judgment."

-"That said, unemployment is always politically costly in a way that is puzzling given your obviously true statement.
-2009 was a great year for the 140m people with jobs most of who got large real raises.
+"That said, unemployment is always politically costly in a way that is puzzling given your obviously true statement," he said.
+"2009 was a great year for the 140m people with jobs most of who got large real raises.
 But didn’t feel great."

 The Associated Press contributed to this report